What is Brain Mapping?

-QEEG commonly referred to as “Brain Mapping”, measures electrical activity of the brain.
-Brain Mapping offers a complete evaluation of the functional health of the brain.
-The primary purpose of the map is to identify areas of the brain that are either high or low in activity.
-The mapping process answers questions that probably have never been answered when it comes to understanding the cause of issues ranging from ADD to extreme mental illness.
-Brain Maps allow our staff to observe how areas of the brain process information.
-It also enables us to see what parts of the brain are functioning correctly in a variety of tasks that are administered during the test.
+Brain mapping, also known as a QEEG, measures the electrical activity of your brain and offers a complete evaluation of your brain’s functional health.
+The primary purpose of brain mapping is to identify areas of the brain that are either high or low inactivity.
+The mapping process can also answer questions that have never been uncovered.
+For example, understanding the cause of issues ranging from ADD to extreme mental illness.
+Making it a critical tool for identifying areas in the brain that need improvement and why.

-How is the Brain Map performed?
+What is like to have a Brain Map performed?

-A Weather Map for Your Head
+“A Weather Map for Your Head”

 The images shown are actual measurements of brain activity in patients.
 The top of the round images represents the front of the brain, with the view being toward the top of the head.
 A complete Brain Map report will consist of approximately 35 pages of various frequency assessments of the individual’s brain.